What does strain and strain rate actually measure?

 onset of flow in the LVOT (235).

-To start with, there is electromechanical delay at the
+To start with, there is electrical conduction of the signal

 |Mapping of earliest

 activation can be seen in mid septum and laterally